 When raw, salmon has a very high level of DHA.
 These are the main structural fatty acids in the central nervous system.
 The fatty acids help to develop the brain and its function.
 DHA stimulates brain growth and is recommended in prenatal vitamins and baby formula, but raw salmon is not the best source in such situations, as eating raw fish is not recommended for pregnant women (6).

 BetterMe is your fast-track ticket to a long-lasting weight loss!
 Tailor your fitness journey and maximize your results with just a couple of swipes!

 B-Vitamins contained in raw salmon help the body to feel energized.
-They also improve memory as well as enhancing positive mood.
+They also improve memory as well as enhance positive mood.
 Many people lack B-Vitamins.
 Thus, the consumption of raw salmon can be of great benefit to them.
 The B-Vitamins are also believed to be responsible for the increment of testosterone levels in men (3).

 Raw salmon is a good source of vitamin D. This nutrient is essential for maintaining normal blood levels of calcium and phosphorus, the two most important components for strengthening bones.
 Vitamin D, therefore, helps in teeth and bone formation (1).